aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/shapebase/is_move_from_revision/_index.md

 ﻿---
 title: is_move_from_revision property
 second_title: Aspose.Words for Python via .NET API Reference
-description: "Returns true if this object was moved (deleted) in Microsoft Word while change tracking was enabled."
+description: "Returns ``True`` if this object was moved (deleted) in Microsoft Word while change tracking was enabled."
 type: docs
 weight: 310
 url: /python-net/aspose.words.drawing/shapebase/is_move_from_revision/